Compare

 Common questions about the comparison.

-When should I pick a verified SQL agent over text-to-SQL?
+When should I pick verified-query routing over fresh-generated text-to-SQL?

 Does Chion still generate fresh SQL when no verified skill matches?